rickwysocki/littleGhost/README.md

 ### Featured

-Besides "portfolio," there is one other category that you can easily make use of in Little Ghost that allows you to create featured content that you would like viewers to pay particular attention to.
+Besides "portfolio," there is one other category that allows you to create featured content, which can be displayed on any page.
 This takes two steps.

 #### Add Featured Content Categories to Front Matter

-The first thing you'll want to do is add `featured_post: true` to any content you want to feature.
+First, add `featured_post: true` to any content you want to feature.
 Note that this will apply to _any_ page, not just posts, despite the name.

 #### Add Featured Content to Pages

-You can decide which pages you want to add a featured content box to.
+You can decide which pages will display featured content.
 For example, you could just include it on the home page for new visitors.
-To display featured content, simply add the following to your front matter:
+To display featured content, simply add the following to a page's front matter:

 ```
 featured_grid: true
 ```

-Note that the grid will always display two posts in a row when the screen is wide enough, so I recommend keeping your featured content to multiples of two for aesthetic purposes.
+Note that the grid will always display a maximum of two pages per row, so I recommend keeping your featured content to multiples of two for aesthetic purposes.